LDLee/Coursera_Capstone/README.md

-# datasciencecoursera
+# Coursera_Capstone
-For the Data Scientist's Toolkit Course Project
+For the IBM DAta Science Capstone Class